-While there are a number of ways to become an SEO expert, there is no single path to becoming an SEO expert.
+While there are a number of ways to become an SEO Specialist, there is no single path to becoming an SEO expert.
 Many people working in SEO began in traditional marketing roles before narrowing their focus to SEO, but that’s far from a hard-and-fast rule.
 There’s no specific background experience required for you to become an SEO Specialist.
 People often transition into jobs working in SEO from a range of different fields, including marketing and communications, business, and IT.

 In fact, less than 30 percent of search engine optimization job postings require a bachelor’s degree, and nearly two-thirds have no degree requirements at all.
 The most important requirement is to have up-to-date SEO skills – and be able to demonstrate them.